 + User Account and Password

-Every Chatham network user has a unique user name.
+Every Chatham student user has a unique username.
 For new users at Chatham University, the username will follow a first name.last name convention.
-If two users have the same first and last name, a single digit is added at the end of the user name, as in the case of two Jane Jones - jane.jones1 and jane.jones2 are used to distinguish them.
+If two users have the same first and last name, a single digit is added at the end of the username, as in the case of two Jane Jones - jane.jones1 and jane.jones2 are used to distinguish them.

-Users will receive their login information in a letter from Chatham admissions.
+Users will receive their login information in a letter from Chatham Admissions.
 Please contact the Chatham Helpdesk at 412-365-1112 for new account information.
-Existing users can reset passwords on the University Intranet, my.Chatham.
-Please note all users are required to change password every 120 days.
+Existing users can reset passwords my.Chatham.
+Please note all users are required to change their password every 120 days.

 Passwords MUST be changed during the first logon.
-Protecting your password is very important which is why we suggest using a complex password.
-At Chatham, we only require that your password be at least 6 characters long.
+Protecting your password is very important, which is why we suggest using a complex password.
+At Chatham, we only require that your password be a minimum of 6 characters.
 By definition, a complex password incorporates at least all of the following:

 + Software Tutorials

-Chatham University uses Atomic Learning as an online software training resource for faculty, staff and students.
-Atomic Learning provides training on over 110 of the most commonly used software applications, such as Microsoft Office, Adobe Creative Suite, Moodle and many more.
+- Chatham University subscribes to Atomic Learning, a software training resource for faculty, staff, and students.
+Atomic Learning provides training on over 250 of the most commonly used software applications, such as Microsoft Office, Adobe Creative Suite, Moodle and many more.
 The site breaks down each application into manageable tasks and explains each task through a one- to three-minute tutorial.
 You can view a tutorial when you have a quick question about a program you're using, or you can view a series of tutorials and master an entire application.
 Over 500 new tutorials are added to the site every 45 days, so you should check back often.
-To access the site, first login to my.Chatham then look for Technology Tutorials (Atomic Learning) in Quick Links under the calendar on the left.
-If prompted, please use regular Chatham username and password.
+To access, login to my.Chatham > MyTools > Atomic Learning or go directly to https://www.atomiclearning.com.
+When prompted, please use your Chatham username and password.

 + Room Reservations